AmritRaj23/data-journey/day-1/datastream/README.md

 CREATE DATABASE IF NOT EXISTS database-datajourney;
 USE database-datajourney;

-CREATE TABLE IF NOT EXISTS database_datajourney.example_table ( id INT NOT NULL AUTO_INCREMENT PRIMARY KEY, text_col VARCHAR(50),
+CREATE TABLE IF NOT EXISTS database-datajourney.example_table ( id INT NOT NULL AUTO_INCREMENT PRIMARY KEY, text_col VARCHAR(50),
 int_col INT,